Contest Deadline: Monday, February 16, 2015 (02/16/2015), noon (Eastern Standard Time)

 STATEMENT OF PURPOSE

-The purpose of the INPA College Photographer of the Year contest is to promote excellence in student news photography; to persuade the general public that news photographers are instrumental and important in the reporting of news and the recording of daily life in their communities; to teach beginning photographers about photojournalism; and to help working news photographers improve their photo-reporting abilities.
+The purpose of the INPA Photographer of the Year contest is to promote excellence in news photography; to persuade the general public that news photographers are instrumental and important in the reporting of news and the recording of daily life in their communities; to teach beginning photographers about photojournalism; and to help working news photographers improve their photo-reporting abilities.

-I. DEFINITION OF A STUDENT
+I. DEFINITION OF MEMBERS IN GOOD STANDING

 II.
 ELIGIBLE WORK